 Want to stand out from the crowd and make sure you pull off a marketing campaign that drives a high ROI?
 Here are three tips.

-Direct mail empowers you to be creative.
-Don't just fire off a boring letter that could get mixed up with a target's bills; create something nobody has seen before.
-Throw a party in their mailbox!
+Get creative with you direct mail marketing campaigns!
+Don't just fire off a boring letter that could get mixed up with a prospective customer's bills.
+You want to create something memorable — something that familiar or maybe even something nobody has seen before.
+Don't be afraid to throw a proverbial party in their mailbox!

 You can do this by sending: